 |Domestic Gross: $12,394,327||Overseas Gross: $58,035|

-Ready To Rumble was financed by Steven Reuther’s Bel-Air Entertainment for $24 million.
+The budget for Ready To Rumble was $24 million and it was financed by Bel-Air Entertainment.
 Bel-Air was formed in March 1998 as a 5-year equity partnership between Warner Bros and the French conglomerate Canal Plus and WB retained worldwide rights for the films, except for France, Spain and Germany, which went to Canal.
 After a string of box office disappointments from Bel-Air: “Ready To Rumble” “Pay It Forward,” “Sweet November,” “Proof of Life” and Rock Star, Canal Plus pulled out of the arrangement in 2002 and Bel-Air shuttered.
 Remaining movies were the delayed Collateral Damage waiting for a release and the perpetually shelved Chain Of Fools, which was dumped straight to video in 2005.

 Ready To Rumble was designed as a piece of corporate synergy between the studio and sibling World Championship Wrestling (WCW).
 A promotional storyline involving actor David Arquette as a fan who wins the championship belt, annoyed fans of WCW and did little to bolster interest in this stinker.
 WB first dated the pic for March 5 and then moved it to April 7 where it bowed against Rules of Engagement, Return To Me and Black And White.